AbdoHalem/Graduation_Project/AI_Features/Docker/lane_detection/README.md

 On **DockerHub**, you will find 2 images:
-1- halem10/lane_publisher:1.0 for receiving frames via socket from RPI4 host 2- halem10/lane_publisher:1.1 for receiving frames from RAM through IPC
+1- halem10/lane_publisher:1.0 for receiving frames via socket from RPI4 host 2- halem10/lane_publisher:1.1 for receiving frames from RAM through IPC and send status on mosquitto broker 3- halem10/lane_publisher:1.2 for receiving frames from RAM through IPC and send status on private broker 4- halem10/lane_publisher:1.3 for process frames from video simulation via private mqtt broker to select which video to process frame from it, pass a "home" or "street" to the "Video_Source" env variable like this: docker build -t halem10/lane_publisher:1.3 . docker run --rm \
+  -e Video_Source=street \              # Input types are *"street" or "home" or "camera"* --device /dev/video0 \
+  halem10/sign_feature:1.4